 The Single Life Annuity plan provides maximum monthly benefits for your lifetime.
 This plan does not provide any payment to a survivor upon your death.
 Upon electing a Single Life Annuity, your defined contribution account balance is converted to a lifetime annuity.
-There is no refundable amount or payment if the total annuity payments are less than the converted defined contribution account balance that was converted to an annuity.
+There is no refundable amount even if the total annuity payments are less than the defined contribution account balance that was converted to an annuity.

 If you choose a Single Life Annuity plan at retirement and later marry, you may change your plan to a Joint and Survivor Annuity with your new spouse as beneficiary within the first year of your marriage.
 This is the only circumstance in which you may change a Single Life Annuity plan.

 A copy of your marriage certificate must accompany the application to change to a Joint and Survivor Annuity.
 The new selection is effective on the date the application is received by STRS Ohio and the new benefit amount is paid the first of the next month.